panoply/vscode-liquid/readme.md

 - [Release Notes](/release-notes.md)

-### Continue using v2.3.0 (not recommended)
+### Continue using v2.3.0

-If you do not wish to upgrade then you can continue using the old version.
-Search for the extension "liquid" in vscode (`cmd + shift + x`) and press the gear icon in the bottom right corner.
+Though it is discouraged, if you do not wish to upgrade then you can continue using the old version.
+Search for the extension "liquid" in vscode and press the gear icon in the bottom right corner.
 Select "Install Another Version" and then select **2.3.0**.

 - [v2.3.0 Documentation](https://github.com/panoply/vscode-liquid/tree/v2.3.0)